-- a. -a means to characterize the Program Participant'sCertified OrganizationCertified Organization's wood and fiber supply area, which may include sources certified to a standard that requires conformance with best management practices, including those sources from certified logging professionals; - b. a process to identify and use sources of available data (e.g., state or provincial monitoring programs, certification status of suppliers) in the use of best management practices; and - c. c. -a method to assess supplier performance, if needed, to supplement available data.
+- a. a means to characterize the Certified Organization's wood and fiber supply area, which may include sources certified to a standard that requires conformance with best management practices, including those sources from certified logging professionals; - b. a process to identify and use sources of available data (e.g., state or provincial monitoring programs, certification status of suppliers) in the use of best management practices; and - c. a method to assess supplier performance, if needed, to supplement available data.